Penguin History of Britain

-The Penguin History of Britain is a popular book series on British history, published by Penguin Books.
-It appeared in nine volumes between 1996 and 2018, with many of the individual works subsequently being republished in several editions.
-Its general editor is David Cannadine, who also contributed a volume himself.
-Collectively, the books in the series span the period 54 BC to 1990 and include:
+The Penguin History of Britain is a series of books on British history for the general reader published by Penguin Books.
+Eight of the nine volumes appeared between 1996 and 2018, with several of them going on to be reissued in revised editions.
+The general editor is David Cannadine, who also contributed the nineteenth-century volume.
+Still to come is Linda Colley's volume on the eighteenth century.
+This was announced when the series was launched in 1996, and as of mid-2026 it was expected to appear in 2028.

+Collectively, the books in the series span the period 54 BC to 2000.
+They are: